What is a Project? Product, Project and Operations. A Comprehensive Project Definition

 What exactly is a project, and what is not?
 For managers, it's crucial to understand.
 Imagine your boss says: Here's a project.
 Do it.
 The first thing every manager should start with is to assess whether this is truly a project, or if it's just considered one by the management.

-The PMBOK project definition is described as a temporary endeavor undertaken to create unique products, services, or results.
-However, this definition doesn't always help clearly separate a project from non-projects.
+According to the PMBOK (Project Management Body of Knowledge), a project is described as a temporary endeavor undertaken to create unique products, services, or results within defined constraints, such as time, budget, and resources.
+However, this definition doesn’t always make it easy to separate a project from non-project activities.

-In our view, a project is characterized not only by time constraints and resource availability but also by a high degree of uncertainty.
+In practice, a project is characterized not only by time constraints and resource availability but also by a high degree of uncertainty.
+Unlike ongoing operations, projects have a defined beginning and end, a clear objective, and produce unique results.

 Project Management vs. Product Management